DanaMW/StrangeScript/README.md

 ```
 StrangeScript SS(old)
-In strangeScript Original you have the script uploaded the
+In StrangeScript Original you have the script uploaded the
 COMPLETE and ORIGINAL StrangeScript just the way it was the
 day I parked it.
 Done in the hopes the code will be useful
 to someone.
 It really does have everything in it, Have fun.